Phaxboi/predicting-patient-outcome/README.md

 python -m extract_subjects --mimic_path {path to mimic files} --output_path {desired output path} -generate_small_subset (set this to only generate a small subset (5%) of esubjects)

 This command will generate the output folder with a 'stays.csv' file which is a summary of all patients and their stays info.
-Only keeps patients with stays >48h.
+Only keeps patients with stays >48h and are older than 18.
 It will then generate one folder per patient, named using their subject id.
-There a 'patient_info_summary.csv' file be generated with the details of that specific patients stays.
+There a 'patient_info_summary.csv' file will be generated with the details of that specific patients stays.
+Will also generate a "result" folder where most output data that is not patients specific is put.

 *****DOWNSIZE CHARTEVENTS FILE*****